Ayub494/cultural-storyweaver/README.md

 # 🌍 Cultural StoryWeaver

-Cultural StoryWeaver is a GenAI-powered storytelling app that generates imaginative culturally rich children's stories with moral values using Google's cutting-edge AI tools.
+Cultural StoryWeaver is an AI-powered storytelling app designed to generate culturally inspired folk stories for children.
+Built using Google Cloud’s Vertex AI and the gemini-2.0-flash model, the app creates imaginative stories based on a selected country, age group, and moral theme.
+With a simple interface powered by Streamlit, users can instantly generate and download custom stories tailored to different cultures and values.
+This project highlights the potential of Generative AI in education and cultural awareness, blending creativity with cutting-edge language models.

 ## ✨ Features